 What is Kenmore Industrial Park?View larger version of this map. (pdf 3 mb)

 The Kenmore Industrial Park (KIP), also known as the Lakepointe Site, is a 44.1 acre property located at 6525 N.E.
-175th Street in Kenmore, Washington.
+175th St. in Kenmore, Washington.
 It is owned by Lakepointe Inc. This property fronts Lake Washington on its north and west boundaries and the Sammamish River on its southern boundary.
 The site is accessed from a driveway on N.E.
 175th Street.

 What is KGM and what is its role?

 Kiewit/General/Manson, A Joint Venture (KGM) is the design-build contractor for the SR 520 Floating Bridge and Landings Project.
-KGM is leasing the site from the property owner in order to conduct construction activities for replacement of the SR 520 floating bridge and is responsible for obtaining all construction permits for work at the site.
+KGM leased the site from the property owner in order to conduct construction activities for replacement of the SR 520 floating bridge and is responsible for obtaining all construction permits for work at the site.

 What is WSDOT's role?